Skip to Content

 Configuration

-The CLI stores project credentials in .env.local:
+The CLI stores project credentials in .requirements/project-settings.json:

 This file is automatically added to .gitignore during initialization.